Dreamscent/Dreamscent.github.io/_posts/2024-06-14-Local-Low-Latency--VR-Casting-with-Moonlight.md

-** Note: The Output Name does seem to change once in a very very long time.
-If you're seeing an error sometime in the future when connecting in, this could be the issue.
+** Note: The Output Name does seem to change once in a while.
+If you're seeing an error sometime in the future when connecting in, this is likely the issue.